hyperledger/indy-hipe/text/connection-protocol/README.md

   content of his message.
 Thus, if an agency were to decrypt the overall message and forward it to Alice's edge agent, the agency would see the connection request's content in plaintext.
 This could potentially be a security concern.
   However, we have chosen to discuss agents and agencies in a future hipe rather than combine them.

-* auth-encrypt/anon-encrypt do not preserve sender and receiver anonymity as explained by nage.
-Do we ignore this for this layer of abstraction?

 # Rationale and alternatives
 [alternatives]: #alternatives